-7. Places Not to Put Your Electrode Pads
+7. Places Not To Put Your Electrode Pads

-8. Where to Place Pads
+8. Where To Place Pads

 There is not really a right or wrong way for placing your electrode pads.
 Be sure to follow the instructions about this in your User’s Manual.
 Where the current travels around the pads area, you should find a measure of relief for your pain.